gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 ## Authorization Request {#ssec-auth-req}

-The Authorization Request message defined in Section 3.1 of {{I-D.ietf-ace-key-groupcomm}}, with the following additions:
+The Authorization Request message is as defined in Section 3.1 of {{I-D.ietf-ace-key-groupcomm}}, with the following additions.

-* The 'scope' parameter MUST be present.
+* If the 'scope' parameter is present:

-   - The group name of the OSCORE group to join under the Group Manager is encoded as a CBOR text string (REQ1).
+   - The group name of each OSCORE group to join under the Group Manager is encoded as a CBOR text string (REQ1).

    - Accepted values for role identifiers in the OSCORE group to join are: "requester", "responder", and "monitor" (REQ2).
 Possible combinations are: \["requester" , "responder"\].
 Each role identifier MUST be encoded as a CBOR integer (REQ2), by using for abbreviation the values specified in {{fig-role-cbor-values}} (OPT7).